BitcoinDesign/Guide/guide/payments/privacy.md

 ---
 layout: guide
 title: Privacy
-description: An overview of how to help users maintain their financial privacy while using Bitcoin.
+description: An overview of how to help users maintain their financial privacy while using bitcoin.
 nav_order: 3
 parent: Payments
 permalink: /guide/payments/privacy/